 - The Herculoids episode "Ruler of the Reptons".
 The Reptons put a crown on Tarra to mind-control her into being their queen.

-- An episode of Codename Kids Next Door had the "Yes-Dear 6000" (better known as the Boyfriend Helmet) a mind-control helmet that was mass-marketed towards girls as a way of controlling their boyfriends.
+- An episode of Codename: Kids Next Door had the "Yes-Dear 6000" (better known as the Boyfriend Helmet) a mind-control helmet that is mass-marketed towards girls as a way of controlling their boyfriends.
 More frighteningly, the effect becomes permanent as the helmet fuses with the victim.
-Lizzie puts one on Numbuh One, who was forced to take her on a fancy date, until eventually the insane prices made him angry enough to break free.
+Lizzie puts one on Numbuh One, who is forced to take her on a fancy date, until eventually the insane prices make him angry enough to break free.

-- Kim Possible has Dr. Drakken brainwashing Shego and Kim via this method.
+- Kim Possible has Dr. Drakken controlling Shego and Kim with computer chips attached to their forehead.